-UNIT- 3 PARTNERSHIPACCOUNTS
+UNIT-3 PARTNERSHIPACCOUNTS

 Partnership is a form of organization for doing business.
 Under an agreement, two ormorepersonsjointogethertodoabusinessandshareitsprofit.
-The business may be run by all or by one among them acting for all.
+The business may be run by one among them acting for all.

-Partnershipaccountsincludenotonlyfinalizationofaccountsbutalsosolvingproblems that are special in nature to partnership organization viz., appropriation of profits,admissionofpartner,deathandretirementofpartner,dissolutionofpartnership,insolvencyo fpartnersetc.Partnershipaccountsaregovernedbygeneralprinciplesofaccountancy,partnershipag reement (deed) and Partnership Act, 1932.
+Partnershipaccountsincludenotonlyfinalizationofaccountsbutalsosolvingproblems that are special in nature to partnership organization viz., appropriation of profits, admissionofpartner, death and retirement of partner, dissolution of partnership, insolvency of partnershipaccounts are governed by general principles of account ancy, partnership agreement (deed) and Partnership Act, 1932.

 The terms of the agreement among partners may be either verbal or in writing.
-If it is is writing, it is known as Partnership Deed.
+If it is in writing, it is known as Partnership Deed.
 It is desirable to have it in writing.
 Following aretheusual contents of the Partnership Deed.